jtvberg/StreamDock/README.md

    Peacock is set to off by default as the login is not working at all...

 ## App Control
-   Click on the quick-access buttons across the top to load streaming services as selected in the settings menu under preferences (or use the 'Streams' menu).\
+   - Click on the quick-access buttons across the top to load streaming services as selected in the settings menu under preferences (or use the 'Streams' menu)
-   A limited set of stream services will also be available in the Mac touch bar (because why not)\
+   - A limited set of stream services will also be available in the Mac touch bar (because why not)
-   Left-click on the tray icon (or right-click on app header) will hide and pause the window/stream (if playing.)\
+   - Left-click on the tray icon (or right-click on app header) will hide and pause the window/stream (if playing)
-   If hidden already, another left-click will restore the window but not resume play (unless restore auto-play is checked in the settings.)\
+   - If hidden already, another left-click will restore the window but not resume play (unless restore auto-play is checked in the settings)
-   Right-click on the tray icon will exit the app completely.\
+   - Right-click on the tray icon will exit the app completely
-   If you want to minimize the app but keep playing to maintain audio, do so by minimizing to the dock/taskbar.\
+   - If you want to minimize the app but keep playing to maintain audio, do so by minimizing to the dock/taskbar
-   There is an always on top toggle button in the top right corner (or in 'Window' menu).\
+   - There is an always on top toggle button in the top right corner (or in 'Window' menu)
-   You can open a link from clipboard via the 'View' menu (or in the header).\
+   - You can open a link from clipboard via the 'View' menu (or in the header)
-   You can scale the video to 16:9 (or 4:3, 2:1) either vertically or horizontally also in the view menu (or in the header for 16:9 only).\
+   - You can scale the video to 16:9 (or 4:3, 2:1, 2.4:1) either vertically or horizontally also in the view menu (or in the header for 16:9 only)
-   You can bookmark streams via the bookmark button in the header or via the 'View' menu.\
+   - You can bookmark streams via the bookmark button in the header or via the 'View' menu
-   Toggle bookmarks via the far-left quick access button.
+   - Toggle bookmarks via the far-left quick access button

 ## Service Specific Features
    You can view the extended Netflix genres via 'Show Genres' button or alternatively in the 'View' menu.\